REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

-The Board has a formal and transparent procedure for developing policies on director and executive remuneration, and for fixing the remuneration packages of individual directors and key management personnel.
-No director is involved in deciding his or her own remuneration.
+The Board has a formal and transparent procedure for developing policies on Director and executive remuneration, and for fixing the remuneration packages of individual Directors and key management personnel.

-The Board undertakes the functions of a remuneration committee and therefore, the Manager does not have a separate remuneration committee.
-The Board performs the functions that such a committee would otherwise perform.
+Prior to 20 October 2021, the Board undertook the functions of a remuneration committee and accordingly, the Manager did not have a separate remuneration committee.
+The Board performed the functions that such a committee would otherwise perform.

 The Board is able to undertake the functions of a remuneration committee because:

-- the IDs form a majority of the Board and the Chairman is an ID, which demonstrate that the IDs play a substantive role and assure the objectivity and independence of the decision making process concerning remuneration.
-This also mitigates any concerns of conflict which can be managed by having the conflicted Directors abstain from the decision making process.
+(b) the IDs form at least half of the Board and the Chairman is an ID, which demonstrate that the IDs play a substantive role and assure the objectivity and independence of the decision-making process concerning remuneration.
+This also mitigates any concerns of conflict which can be managed by having the conflicted Directors abstain from the decision-making process.
 Further, conflict situations are less likely to arise in matters of remuneration.

-The remuneration framework and policy is designed to support the implementation of the Ascendas Reit Group’s strategy, and deliver predictable distributions and achieve long-term capital stability for the Unitholders.
-The principles governing the Manager’s key management personnel remuneration policy are as follows:
+The remuneration framework and policy are designed to support the implementation of the Ascendas Reit Group’s business strategy and deliver sustainable returns to Unitholders.
+The principles governing the remuneration policies of the Manager’s key management personnel are as follows:

 Motivate Right Behaviour